 The Company also measures its overall performance based on "free cash."
 The Company uses this term to mean the cash flows generated from continuing operations less capital expenditures plus net proceeds from the sale of assets.
 This metric is a component of the incentive compensation structures for Ms. Lipcaman and Messrs.
 Wunderlich, Vandoorn, and Valletta.
-This same metric, for a multi-year period, is also used in connection with performance-based RSUs granted in 2014 (and 2015) for all Named Executive Officers.
+This same metric, for a multi-year period, is also used in connection with performance-based RSUs granted in 2014 and 2015 (and 2016) for all Named Executive Officers.
 Although the term "free cash" is not defined in GAAP, each of the elements used to calculate "free cash" is presented as a line item on the face of our consolidated statement of cash flows prepared in accordance with GAAP as follows:

-Years ended December 31, 2014 2013 2012 Net cash provided by continuing operating activities \$ 297,037 \$ 292,070 \$ 287,489 Proceeds from sale of property and equipment 2,889 4,681 10,241 Less: Capital expenditures (156,974) (153,077) (150,291) Free cash \$ 142,952 \$ 143,674 \$ 147,439
+Years ended December 31, 2015 2014 2013 Net cash provided by continuing operating activities \$ 245,331 \$ 297,037 \$ 292,070 Proceeds from sale of property and equipment 2,049 2,889 4,681 Less: Capital expenditures (147,142) (156,974) (153,077) Free cash \$ 100,238 \$ 142,952 \$ 143,674

-The 2014 incentive compensation structures for Ms. Lipcaman and Messrs.
+The 2015 incentive compensation structures for Ms. Lipcaman and Messrs.
 Wunderlich, Vandoorn, and Valletta were tailored to their specific responsibilities.
-The following measures and metrics were utilized in determining the incentive compensation payable to these Named Executive Officers for 2014:
+The following measures and metrics were utilized in determining the incentive compensation payable to these Named Executive Officers for 2015:

+• adjusted net earnings;

-- third party net sales;
+• third party net sales;

-- · variable margin;
+• variable margin;

-- · gross margin;
+• gross profit margin; and

-- · adjusted operating margin;

-- · adjusted net earnings; and

-- free cash.
+• free cash.

-Third party net sales is an amount determined in accordance with GAAP which is reported in our consolidated financial statements, included in our annual report on Form 10-K for the year ended December 31, 2014.
+Third party net sales is an amount determined in accordance with GAAP which is reported in our consolidated financial statements, included in our annual report on Form 10-K for the year ended December 31, 2015.